Sterility Assurance Level

 It is defined as free from viable microorganisms.

-It is considered as the ability of microorganisms to survive and replicate under given conditions.
+It is considered the ability of microorganisms to survive and replicate under given conditions.

 No, and it is not possible also.

 So, there are some permissible limits are defined based on the product’s site of action in the humans.
 To achieve these limits, we prefer suitable sterilization methods, based on the product characteristics.
-Thermal, Chemical and Irradiation methods are generally considered for sterilization of medical devices.
+Thermal, Chemical, and Irradiation methods are generally considered for the sterilization of medical devices.

 Once we choose a sterilization method for a particular product, then the next question is, what are the other parameters we should consider for an effective sterilization process to achieve the desired bioburden levels?